furry13/draft-buraglio-deprecate7050/draft-v6ops-prefer8781.md

 DNS64: a mechanism for synthesizing AAAA records from A records, defined in [RFC6147].

-Router Advertisement: A packet used by Neighbor Discovery [RFC4861] and StateLess Address AutoConfiguration (SLAAC, [RFC4862]) to advertize the presence of the routers, together with other IPv6 configuration information.
+Router Advertisement: A packet used by Neighbor Discovery [RFC4861] and StateLess Address AutoConfiguration (SLAAC, [RFC4862]) to advertise the presence of the routers, together with other IPv6 configuration information.

 PREF64 (or NAT64 prefix): An IPv6 prefix used for IPv6 address synthesis and for network addresses and protocols translation from IPv6 clients to IPv4 servers, [RFC6146].

+CLAT: A customer-side translator (XLAT) that complies with [RFC6145].

 {::boilerplate bcp14-tagged}